-In the event of default in accordance with the Section 6.2. of the Terms of the Issue, The Issuer's Agent or any of the Noteholders can submit a written notification to the Issuer stating that the Notes owned by the relevant Noteholder have become due and payable at any time after an event of default has occurred (and as long as the event of default is continuing).
-The Issuer shall pay the Nominal Value of the Notes along with the accrued Coupon and contractual penalty, in accordance with the Sections 6.2. - 6.3. regarding contractual penalties, within 5 (five) Business Days after the receipt of such notification.
+In the event of default in accordance with the Clause 4.2. of the Terms of the Issue, if the Issuer receives a written notification from the Noteholders representing at least 10% (ten) per cent of the outstanding Notes issue, stating that the Notes owned by the relevant Noteholder(s) have become due and payable, at any time after the event of default has occurred (and as long as the event of default exists), the Issuer shall pay the Nominal value of Notes along with the accrued Coupon and contractual penalty in accordance with Clause 4.3 "Contractual penalty" within 5 (five) Business Days after the receipt of the notification.